VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Engineering.md

 Also by Walliman, a video on [How to Read Math](https://www.youtube.com/watch?v=Kp2bYWRQylk) and the cheat sheet from it:

 [How To Read Math, Cheat Sheet](https://live.staticflickr.com/4671/40544016221_61cf8944d1_h.jpg)

+If you want to go though a really gentle introduction to a lot of what this guide will cover, [This Crash Course: Computer Science](https://www.youtube.com/watch?v=tpIctyqH29Q&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo&ab_channel=CrashCourse) series on YouTube is pretty good.